allegroai/clearml-docs/docs/deploying_clearml/clearml_server_security.md

 ## File Server Security

-By default, the ClearML file server uses token authentication.
+Starting with v1.16.0, the ClearML file server uses token authentication.
 To disable, set `auth.enabled` to `false` in `fileserver.conf` or set `CLEARML__fileserver__auth__enabled=false`.

 For ClearML Server versions older than v1.16.0, the file server is not secured, even if [Web Login Authentication](clearml_server_config.md#web-login-authentication)